United States of America Visa and Passport Requirements

 Children travelling with adults who are not their legal guardians and/or who are travelling with one parent rather than both parents will require a signed and notarised letter from the legal guardian(s) indicating that permission has been granted to leave their country of citizenship and enter the USA.
 If a single parent has sole custody, he or she must bring a court custody document to substantiate this.

 Dogs and cats may enter the USA provided that you have a current certificate of health signed by a veterinarian in your home country, as well as proof of vaccinations.
-Many animals are not allowed to be brought into the USA; a complete list can be found on the Customs and Border Protection's website (www.cbp.gov).
+Many animals are not allowed to be brought into the USA; you can find a complete list on the Customs and Border Protection's website (www.cbp.gov).